rodv92/PLETSC/README.md

 Decoded file will be encoded in ASCII.
 It should be in English to get adequate conversion.

-Both ends (sender and receiver) MUST have the SAME dictionaries and the SAME Huffmann tables, as these are not sent with the data.
+Both ends (sender and receiver) MUST have the SAME dictionaries and the SAME Huffmann tables (including huffmann_final_pass.bin), as these are not sent with the data.

 # Information about the dictionaries